Dunera

 The torpedo shots fired by Günther Prien, hailed by the Nazis as a naval hero, at the Arandora Star on July 2, 1940, cost the lives of 800 men.
 Louis Eleazar Gutmann-Polangen named numerous victims known to him.
 In 1941, he referred to them as “missing persons” to preserve for their relatives a “vague hope” that neutral ships might have recovered individual survivors.

-More than 70 other known victims who cannot be clearly categorised as refugees from Nazi Germany are not included.
-These include numerous businessmen interned in Great Britain and members of the German merchant navy, including the captain of the Adolf Woermann Heinrich Burfeind.
+More than 70 other known victims who cannot be classified as refugees from Nazi Germany are not included.
+These are numerous businessmen interned in Great Britain or its Colonies and members of the German merchant navy, including the captain of the Adolf Woermann, Heinrich Burfeind.
 Another victim of the Prien torpedo was the student Kurt von Wilmowsky from the Krupp family of industrialists.

 Rolf Baruch (18) • GP, NL